Last Updated on December 9, 2021 by Chris and Lindsay

 Finally, we added the paint to each surface by hand using brushes and rollers.
-We painted the walls a very light grey and the cabinets and cabinet doors white.
+We painted the walls a very light grey and the cabinet doors white.

 We switched out the handles on all of the cabinets from tarnished bronze to a simple modern black.
-This contrast in itself really made the cabinets pop throughout the camper.
+This contrast in itself really made the cabinet doors pop throughout the camper.

 Installing Vinyl Plank Flooring

-If adding paint throughout the interior was the single most impactful project for our RV makeover, installing vinyl plank flooring was easily the second and complimentary.
+If adding paint throughout the interior was the single most impactful project for our RV makeover, installing vinyl plank flooring was easily the second most complimentary.

 These two jobs together completely transformed the camper.
-And if we had chosen not to do anything more in our camper remodel, the paint and flooring would have given new life and a much more modern feel to the camper.
+And if we had chosen not to do anything more in our camper remodel, the paint and flooring would have given new life and a much more modern feel to the camper interior.